 Commissioner’s proposed new Lobbyists’ Code would allow lobbyists to lobby politicians while secretly fundraising or campaigning for them

-25+ groups with 1.5 million+ supporters oppose the Commissioner’s proposed gutting of the rules, as do 20,000+ petition signers
+26 groups with 1.5 million+ supporters, and 32 lawyers and professors, oppose the proposed gutting of the rules, as do 20,000+ petition signers

 FOR IMMEDIATE RELEASE: